Imran Khan has been released on bail by the Supreme Court in a case related to the murder of lawyers - ExBulletin

 The developments are the latest in the unprecedented legal troubles surrounding the former prime minister, now the country’s opposition leader.

-Since being removed from power in a no-confidence vote in parliament in April last year, Khan has been slapped with more than 150 court cases, including several for corruption, terrorism and inciting violence during deadly protests in May that saw his supporters attack government and military properties across the country.
+Since being removed from power in a no-confidence vote in parliament in April last year, Khan has been slapped with more than 150 court cases, including several for corruption, terrorism and incitement to violence during deadly protests in May that saw his supporters attack government and military assets across the country.

 Imran Khan at the Supreme Court in Islamabad (WK Yousafzai/AP)